deniskrumko/mold/README.md

 They define the common elements that are shared across multiple views, such as headers, footers, navigation menus, stylesheets e.t.c.

-Inside a layout, calling `render` without an argument inserts the view's content into the layout's body.
+Inside a engine, calling `render` without an argument inserts the view's content into the layout's body.
 To render a specific section, pass the section's name as an argument.

 ```html